 How Humans Feed Evil

 The Scriptures state that evil began as a result of a prideful angel, a light bearer who deemed himself more glorious than God.
-This angel, who has come to be known as Lucifer, the devil and Satan, was cast out of heaven along with other rebellious angels who honored Lucifer over God.
+This angel, who has come to be known as Lucifer, the devil, and Satan, was cast out of heaven along with other rebellious angels who honored Lucifer over God.
 And so began the downfall of man...

-Nevertheless, to our detriment, we humans continue to do as we please regardless of Biblical guidelines that were put in place for our well being and for our spiritual protection.
-One of the most important points to remember is that evil is dishonest and as such, will introduce itself as a beacon of virtue and light, or anything else a human being may find appealing and seemingly altruistic.
+Nevertheless, to our detriment, we humans continue to do as we please, regardless of Biblical guidelines that are meant to ensure our security, happiness, and spiritual protection.
+One of the most important points to remember in combating evil is that evil is a liar; as such, it will introduce itself as a beacon of virtue and light or anything else a human being may find appealing and seemingly altruistic.

 Evil Is Seductive

-For example, good parents try to teach their children to beware of strangers no matter how many ice cream treats or puppies a stranger offers them.
-But to those little ones, who have never been forewarned, the temptation to be deceived and seduced by promises of pleasure is already a lost battle.
-Even children who have been warned about danger are easily deceived.
+For example, good parents try to teach their children to beware of strangers, no matter how many ice cream treats, candies or puppies a stranger offers them.
+But to those little ones who have never been forewarned, the temptation to be deceived and seduced by promises of instant gratification is already a lost battle.
+As we know all to well, even children who have been warned about "strangers" are easily deceived.